B2ORG/T6-B2OP-PATCH/README.md

 - Make sure you're using correct and up to date version downloaded from releases section on this page.
 - Remove other patches.
 B2 Plugins should not cause any issues, but if you are using any, for the sake of troubleshooting remove them as well.
 - Check if the directory the patch is in is correct.
 Perhaps you have multiple instances of Plutonium or Redacted and you put it in the directory belonging to another instance.

-# B2OP Features

-- Basic anticheat capabilities (DVARs, Box etc.)
-- Full integration with Plutonium anticheat measures
-- Fixed network frame (you may know it as a Tickrate issue)
-- Automatic permaperks assignment (consistent with in-game logic)
-- Full bank
-- Fixed strafe & backwards speed (but can be reverted by setting `steam_backspeed` to 1 and restarting)
-- Fixed traps & JetGun (disabled for maps that don't need it)
-- Toogleable game / round timers
-- Toogleable hud counting buildables
-- Toogleable prints with time splits for key rounds
-- Optional box override (First Box patch)
-- Optional fridge override
-- Optional character setting
-- Simple trade tracking on survival maps (print based)
-- Disabled DOF (Depth of Field)
-- Limited FPS accordingly with the ruleset

 # HUD